Guidoow/base-e2ee/README.md

 ### [DEV] Implementation

-In this case you want to use only the modules to perform e2ee in your project whitouth the demonstration data:
+In this case you want to use only the modules to perform e2ee in your project whitout the demonstration data:

 1. Include the modules manually from `/modules` into your project services.